-- 1. Homework is intended to illustrate and reinforce concepts covered in class. - 2.
+- 1. Homework problems are designed to illustrate and reinforce concepts covered in class.
+Each homework problem is explicitly associated with a signals and systems concept. - 2.
 There is a strong correlation between the course grade and understanding concepts demonstrated in homework problems. - 3.
 Assigned participation activities and homework problems are posted on the class web site. - 4.
 There will be approximately one homework assignment per week. - 5.
 Collaboration with classmates is permitted.
 Copying is not permitted. - 6.
 Each homework problem is counted as 10 points, e.g., an assignment with 6 homework problems will be 60 points - 7.
 Participation activities are auto-graded by the zybooks app.
-(Participation activities are different from homework problems) - 8.
-Plots and graphs on homework must be generated by a computer tool, e.,g, MATLAB. - 9.
-Solution will not be posted; any problem will be worked in class, in review sessions or during office hours upon request.

-- 10. Homework must be submitted in the specified format given at Homework Format. - 11.
-Your solution to assigned problems must be submitted via e-mail in PDF using this file name format:
+Participation activities are different from homework problems.
+(Process to check on # points/PA) - 8.
+Plots and graphs on homework must be generated by a computer tool, e.g., MATLAB. - 9.
+Solutions will not be posted; upon request any problem will be worked in class, in review sessions or during office hours. - 10.
+Homework must be submitted in the specified format given at Homework Format. - 11.
+Your solution to the assigned problems must be submitted via e-mail as a PDF file using this subject line and file name format: - LastName_361_Homework#.pdf, e.g., Frost_361_Homework5.pdf .
+The subject line in the e-mail must be LastName_361_Homework#, e.g., Frost_361_Homework5 - 12.
+Homework must be submitted by email to the grader TBD - 13.

-LastName Homework#.pdf, e.g., Frost Homework5.pdf.

-The subject line in the e-mail must be LastName Homework#, e.g., Frost Homework5

-- 12. Homework must be submitted by email to the grader Fatima Alshaikhli, at fatima.al-shaikhli@ku.edu - 13.
 Homework is due at 5:00 pm on the due date.